Potentilla recta L.

 Family - Rosaceae

-Inflorescence - Terminal loose cymes.
+Inflorescence - Terminal, relatively open, flat-topped to shallowly dome-shaped panicles of several flowers.
 Pedicels pilose to hirsute, often subtended by reduced foliaceous bracts.

 Flowering - May - August.

 Habitat - Prairies, bases and tops of bluffs, glades, streambanks, pastures, fields, railroads, roadsides, and open, disturbed areas.

 Origin - Native to Europe.

 Other info. - This species is a common roadside plant throughout all of Missouri.
 It also occurs across the continental U.S., though is uncommon in the central Plains and many southern regions.
 It is considered a noxious weed in portions of the Northwest.
 In Missouri it seems relatively well behaved.
 The plant is easily identified by its largish, pale yellow flowers and distinctive leaves.
 The anthers typically bear a central dark spot, which gives the entire flower a unique appearance.
 The flowers are the largest and palest-colored of any cinqefoil in the state.
 If left untouched the plant can form large stands, as shown above.
 The flowers are quite showy and the species is suitable for a low maintenance garden.
 Care should be taken not to spread the plant in the wild as it is introduced.